nvk/NoThirdParty/wallets/Mycelium.md

 Mycelium's servers can view your IP address and wallet balance.
 The company website claims to not log IP information, but there is no way to be sure.
 Orbot/Tor can be used to hide your IP address from Mycelium.

-As an HD wallet, Mycelium generates a new address for every transaction and does not re-use addresses.
+As an HD wallet, a new address is created for every transaction and addresses are not re-used.
 Using a new address for each transaction helps prevent spying on your payments and funds.

 The Mycelium developers recognized that users value their privacy, and plan to implement CoinJoin in future updates.